unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh43.png"><img src="/images/hh43.png"></a>

-Nice!
-It seems that we are able to read anything that we wrote to the file - but the LFI didn't work.
+The good thing is that we are able to read anything that we wrote to the file - but the LFI didn't work.
 Hmmm....

 Let's try using the [LFI](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion) to read our php file!